-It’s vital to talk about motivation in the debate about ‘Eternal Relations of Authority and Submission’ (ERAS Part 1)
+It’s vital to talk about motivation in the debate about ‘Eternal Submission of the Son’ (ESS Part 1)

-Go here to read Part 2 of this series on ERAS.
+Go here to read Part 2 of this series on ESS.

 I believe Bruce Ware and Wayne Grudem and quite a few others are so in love with their idea of gender roles that their Roles Ideology has become the lens through which they are apprehending the relations between the Persons of the Trinity.
 They are reasoning from the creature up to the Creator Godhead and back down again, ….with the result being a mess of pottage.